NextGenCMB/delensalot/docs/source/usage/quickstart.rst

 .. code-block:: bash

-    python3 run.py -p examples/example_c08b.py
+    python3 run.py -p examples/cmbs4_fullsky.py

-runs the example configuration for :code:`c08b`.
+runs the example configuration file :code:`cmbs4_fullsky.py`.
+You may want to open the configuration file to look at its settings, as these are the ones you want to make yourself comfortable with if running D.lensalot.

-This example file runs QE and MAP lensing reconstruction on a CMB-S4 like configuration on the full sky, and generates map delensed power spectra.
+:code:`cmbs4_fullsky.py` runs QE and MAP lensing reconstruction on a CMB-S4 like configuration on the full sky, i.e. no masking, and generates map delensed power spectra.
+The simulation data used is generated upon runtime, via :code:`data/sims.py`.
+This is the entry point for the data you want to run D.lensalot on.
 It also calculates the QE and MAP mean-fields along the way.
 Temporary and final results are stored in the :code:`$temp` directory.